htwyford/crowdsourced-map/README.md

 a few HTML/CSS/JS files.
 You can even just .zip up the project and send it to users.

-The project was originally developed for a literacy non-profit that wanted to readers to add their favourite books to a map, based on the book's setting.
+The project was originally developed for a literacy non-profit that wanted readers to add their favourite books to a map, based on the book's setting.
 I've written a walkthrough below with someone who works at that non-profit in
 mind: **someone who doesn't code**, and would not be comfortable setting up